TimBartelsmeier/jingleplayer/readme.md

   }
   ```

   The format is `%Y-%m-%d %H:%M` (with [these](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) format codes).
-If you need second-level specification, `%Y-%m-%d %H:%M:%S` is also accepted.
+If you need accuracy to the second, `%Y-%m-%d %H:%M:%S` is also accepted.

 - relative `start` and `duration` instead of `end`: